TotallyBullshit/quant_sim/README.md

 QuantSim
 =========

-QuantBox is an Algorithmic trading library
+QuantSim is an Algorithmic trading library

 Discussion and Help